sharmavins23/lsb-stego/README.md

 this computation.
 It's recommended to only cloak smaller image files in large images for runtime.

+The implementation strategy for encoding (I feel) is overcomplicated compared to how it should to be, and as such is probably erroneous.
+A more planned strategy is needed.

+With the Spiderverse PNG, the total time to process and splice the image was ~7.6 seconds.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a